ibm-cloud-docs/solution-tutorials/secure-network-enclosure.md

     # commit
     ```

-2. Create the firewall address group that defines the IBM Cloud private networks that can access the enclosure and the networks that can be reached from the enclosure.
+2. Create the IBM Cloud private network resource group.
+This address group defines the IBM Cloud private networks that can access the enclosure and the networks that can be reached from the enclosure.

-    Initially two sets of IP addresses need access to and from the secure enclosure, these are the SSL VPN Data centers and on the IBM Cloud Service Network (backend/private network).
+    Two sets of IP addresses need access to and from the secure enclosure, these are the SSL VPN Data centers and the IBM Cloud Service Network (backend/private network).
 [IBM Cloud IP Ranges](https://console.bluemix.net/docs/infrastructure/hardware-firewall-dedicated/ips.html) provides the full list of IP ranges that need to be allowed.

-SSL VPN address are for the data center you VPN in via, and other VPN access points in the regional cluster.
+    - Define the SSL VPN address of the data centers you will VPN via.
 From the SSL VPN section of IBM Cloud IP Ranges select the VPN access points for your data center or DC cluster.
 The example here shows the VPN address ranges for the IBM Cloud London data centers.

     ```
     # set resources group address-group ibmprivate address 10.2.220.0/24